Any time I am at a restaurant and scallops are on the menu I MUST order them. Especially if they just so happen to be wrapped in bacon! 🙂

 While scallops may initially look like they are ready to rock and roll straight from the grocery store, there are 2 steps you MUST follow before cooking them.

-Almost all scallops have a tougher tendon that will need to be removed before cooking.
-You can find this by looking down on the scallop and locating a long, thin flap of harder meat.
+• Removing the tough tendon: You can find this by looking down on the scallop and locating a long, thin flap of harder meat.
 To remove it, simply peel it back like you would the peel of an orange.

-2. Par-Cook the Bacon
+2. Par-cook the bacon.

 Remove from the pan and place on a paper towel-lined plate to drain.